Operator Age and Education Requirements

-California law requires a person to be 16 years of age or older and in possession of his/her California Boater Card to legally operate a vessel powered by a motor of more than 15 horsepower, including personal watercraft (PWC).
+California law requires a person to be 16 years of age or older and in possession of his/her California Boater Card to legally operate a vessel powered by a motor, including personal watercraft (PWC).

 - Here are the exceptions to this law.